Seattle Medical Malpractice Lawyers

 Knowing that a mistake was made is not enough to create a good claim for medical malpractice.

-To establish a claim, your attorney must be able to show that:
+To establish a claim, your attorneys must be able to show that:

 • The doctor or other healthcare provider’s error violated established standards of medical care